Creating animated Gifs Using PowerPoint or Apple Keynote

 Adding transitions

 Next we will add some transitions to each slide.
 Because this will run on a loop, we want to set a transition on every slide including the first once since that transition will occur when looping from slide 3 to slide 1.
-This doesn’t quite work as intended in PowerPoint - the transition on slide 3 transitions to a blank screen and then slide 1 simply appears whereas what I’d really want it to do is transition from slide 3 back to slide 1.
+This doesn’t quite work as intended in PowerPoint - the transition on slide 3 transitions to a blank screen and then slide 1 simply appears whereas what I would really want it to do is transition from slide 3 back to slide 1.
 It does however, work as intended in Keynote which we’ll see later.

 Select slide 1, then open the transitions ribbon.
 You can then flip through the transition choices until you find your preferred transition.
 Here I am going to use the gallery transition.
 Repeat this step for all three slides;